 Ability to Keep Residents Mobile

-This is the percent of residents that were able to retain mobility over time.
-Retaining mobility can be a great sign for residents' health.
+This tells you the percentage of patients who retained mobility levels over time.
+Preserving mobility is usually a great sign for residents' well-being.

 Hospitalizations

-This datapoint is a measure of the number of hospitalizations per thousand days of patient care.
-Keeping residents out of the hospital is critical to the physical well-being of residents.
+This datapoint is a measure of the number of hospitalizations per 1,000 days of patient care.
+Avoiding the hospital is important to the physical well-being of patients.

 Short-term Care: Rehospitalizations